‘Ugh’: Life at Andrew Cuomo’s Hometown Newspaper

 “It’s a story of sexual harassment,” Mr. Lyons said in an interview.
 “Is there something in this that harms a victim or exposes a victim?” “

 For the 165-year-old newspaper rooted in a county with fewer residents than Staten Island, the Cuomo scandal is a rare moment of wider attention.
 For years, as online platforms and social media engulfed advertising budgets and audiences, news outlets covering state capitals, including Albany, have shrunk.
-The Times Union has devoted more resources than most other media to covering Mr. Cuomo and his administration: in addition to Mr. Lyons, two other reporters and a younger reporter are assigned to Capitol Hill, not counting the reporters. who look to blanket too.
+The Times Union has devoted more resources than most other media to coverage of Mr. Cuomo and his administration: in addition to Mr. Lyons, two other reporters and a younger reporter are assigned to Capitol Hill, not counting the reporters. who turn to the blanket. , too much.

 The Times Union, which is owned by Hearst, has stuck to its old-fashioned principles.
 No denunciation except in case of absolute necessity.
 Minimal chatter with sources.
 Don’t let your inbox dictate how you’re going to spend your day.